bugaevc/asmwall/data/instructions.md

 mov edi, dword[esp + 32]
 ```

 This instruction pops nearly all registers from the stack.
+Unlike
+the code above it does not affect flags.

 Bitwise Operations
 ==================